enisdenjo/go-gqlhive/README.md

 go get github.com/enisdenjo/go-gqlhive@v1
 ```

+### Set up usage reporting in Hive Console

+First you have to set up [usage reporting and monitoring Hive Console](https://the-guild.dev/graphql/hive/docs/schema-registry/usage-reporting) and acquire your `target` and access `token`.

 ### Use

-After [getting started with gqlgen](https://gqlgen.com/getting-started/) add the tracer to the server.
+Then, after [getting started with gqlgen](https://gqlgen.com/getting-started/), add the tracer to the server.

 ```go
 package main